This article is part of the series

 Other parents were a bit pissed off that I didn't indoctrinate my kids with The Lie, but it just wasn't me.
 I felt I owed that honesty to my kids, and never wanted to deceive them, even though it might be fun for awhile.

 This was made much easier because their mother was Russian.
-For her, gift-giving happened on New Year's day, and it was a family celebration, not a consumer-mythology holiday.
+For her, gift-giving happened on New Year's day, and it was a family celebration, not a consumerism-fueled mythological holiday.

 My kids are very independent now and on the whole, I think that was the right decision.
 There's a huge amount of trust between me and my kids.
 They know I will always tell them the truth, even when their friends' parents are espousing Lies.

 Today, I came across this post, shared below- and after laughing my ass off for a good while.
-I began to reconsider my perspective.
+I began to reconsider my perspective on fantasy.

-Whoever wrote it added an excellent afterword at the very bottom which sums up my thoughts well.
+The parents wrote it added an afterword - see the bottom of this post - which sums up my thoughts well.

-Or do we keep them grounded in reality, knowing that everything from the tiniest ant to the night sky are full of wonders already?
+I believe deeply in honesty, and our entire world - from the tiniest ant to the night sky are full of wonders already.

 What do you think?